AOSP-NIT-Surat/Bookstore-ReactNative/README.md

-# Bookstore-ReactNative
+# Bookstore

-React Native application for Bookstore
+An Ideal place for buying and selling your old books.